Robust optimal stopping with regime switching: Introduction

 \section{Introduction}

 Optimal stopping refers to the problem of finding the best choice among all possible stopping times, based on averaged or expected results.
 To study optimal stopping problems, the \emph{verification theorem approach} has been extensively employed because it provides some sufficient conditions that are easy to verify and typically leads to certain ordinary or partial differential equations (in the form of \emph{variational inequalities}) that can be solved analytically or numerically; see Lions \cite{Lions1975,Lions1976}, Bensoussan and Lions \cite[Chapter 3]{BL1982}, Menaldi \cite{Menaldi1980stopping,Menaldi1982}, {\O}ksendal \cite[Chapter 10]{Oksendal2003}, and Pham \cite[Chapter 5]{Pham2009}.
-Apart from the interest in its own right, optimal stopping plays a key role in a number of important branches of stochastic control theory, including \emph{switching control} (Brekke and {\O}ksendal \cite{BO1994}) and \emph{impulse control} (Guo and Wu \cite{GW2009}).
-It also enjoys many applications in various fields, such as option pricing (Peskir and Shiryaev \cite[Chapter \uppercase\expandafter{\romannumeral7}]{PS2006}), stock selling ({\O}ksendal \cite[Examples 10.2.2 and 10.4.2]{Oksendal2003}), and quickest detection (see the survey \cite{Shiryaev2010} by Shiryaev and the recent works \cite{EM2023MOR,EMP2024SICON,EP2022AAP} by Ernst, Mei, and Peskir).
+Apart from the interest in its own right, optimal stopping enjoys many applications in various fields, such as option pricing (Peskir and Shiryaev \cite[Chapter \uppercase\expandafter{\romannumeral7}]{PS2006}), stock selling ({\O}ksendal \cite[Examples 10.2.2 and 10.4.2]{Oksendal2003}), and quickest detection (see the survey \cite{Shiryaev2010} by Shiryaev and the recent works \cite{EM2023MOR,EMP2024SICON,EP2022AAP} by Ernst, Mei, and Peskir).